bsalex/promise-again/README.md

 # promise-again

-Yet another wrapper for functions that return promise to retry rejected attempts.
+Yet another wrapper for functions that returns promise to retry rejected attempts.
 But this one with advanced **flexibility**.

 ---